Comics Studies Creative Research Hub

 Thom

-Thomas is Lecturer in Law in the School of Social Sciences at the University of Dundee, Scotland.
+Thomas Giddens is Chair of Jurisprudence in Dundee Law School at the University of Dundee.
 His research focuses on critical, comics, and cultural legal studies, with particular interests in aesthetics, epistemology, visuality, and form.
 He founded the Graphic Justice Research Alliance and is author of On Comics and Legal Aesthetics: Multimodality and the Haunted Mask of Knowing (Routledge 2018).
 He edited the volumes Critical Directions in Comics Studies (University Press of Mississippi 2020) and Graphic Justice: Intersections of Comics and Law (Routledge 2015), and coedited Law and Justice in Japanese Popular Culture: From Crime Fighting Robots to Duelling Pocket Monsters (Routledge 2018).
 He is also editor of the ongoing Graphic Justice Special Collection at The Comics Grid: Journal of Comics Scholarship.

 Associated Comics Creators

-Several professional comics creators are associated with the Scottish Centre for Comics Studies, regularly giving talks and workshops as part of the Centre’s activities and in support of the Comics Studies courses at the University of Dundee.
-They include Dan McDaid, Tanya Roberts, Tom Foster, Will Morris, James Devlin, Colin MacNeil, David Bishop, Robbie Morrison, Monty Nero, and Rossi Gifford.
+Several professional comics creators are associated with the Comics Studies Creative Research Hub, giving talks and workshops as part of the Centre’s activities and in support of the Comics Studies courses at the University of Dundee. and collaborating on research projects.
+They include Dan McDaid, Zu Dominiak, Becca Emslie, Norrie Millar, Monty Nero, Tanya Roberts, Hannah Berry, Colin MacNeil, David Bishop, Robbie Morrison, Monty Nero, and Rossi Gifford.

 Share this: